Free Statue of Liberty Worksheets for Kids

 **This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.**

-This worksheet asks kids to research key facts about the Statue of Liberty, its height, weight, materials, location, and a few interesting details.
+This worksheet gives kids space to look up the core facts about the Statue of Liberty, her height, materials, location, and a few details that usually spark extra curiosity.

 Labeling the Parts of the Statue